 They need to understand the implications of an attack without the tech-talk barrier and be shown step by step how to prevent these mistakes within your org.
 But even if you get them to see the true threat, you still have another hurdle to overcome: getting them to see how it translates into things they care about.

 Let’s face it; even if the C-suite knows what phishing is, it’s hard for them to take that subjective concept and connect it to how it could directly affect operations.
-Just look at our chart for example:

 Leadership cares about business enablement and capturing the long-term behavioral change of your company’s security posture at large.
 Unfortunately, these are harder to track and prove that you’re affecting, but they’re the exact things you need to talk about to pique their interest in improving your cybersecurity awareness program.